powsybl/powsybl.github.io/docs/user_stories/loadflow_tutorial.md

 LoadFlow loadflow = new Hades2Factory().create(network, computationManager, 0);
 ```

 A loadflow is run on a variant of the network with a set of parameters.
 The default parameters are listed [here](../configuration/parameters/LoadFlowParameters.md).
-Here angles are set to zero and tensions are set to one per unit.
+Here angles are set to zero and voltages are set to one per unit.
 The computed flows are stored in the variant given in input.
 Note that a network variant is close to a state vector and gathers variables such as injections, productions, tap positions, states of buses, etc.

 ```java
 LoadFlowParameters loadflowParameters = new LoadFlowParameters().setVoltageInitMode(LoadFlowParameters.VoltageInitMode.UNIFORM_VALUES);